oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

           - MatchesExactlyWith
           - IsEquivalentTo.
        - The old Math Expression Input interaction will be disabled (will not be visible in the Choose Interaction modal) in order to disallow any new explorations from using it.
-       - A migration job to upgrade all the explorations that use the old math interaction will be merged for the July release, and will have passed successfully without errors on a test run on production data.
+       - An audit job will be merged and ready to run on production that will output the validity and type of inputs present in the explorations that use the old MathExpressionInput interaction.
+This will help in the migration of these explorations to the new interactions.
     - **Milestone 2**:
        - The Numeric Expression Input interaction will be ready to use with all its rules implemented.
-       - No exploration on the production server uses the old MathExpressionInput interaction.
+       - A customized OSK will be added for mobile friendliness of the guppy editor.
+       - A migration job will be merged and ready to be run on production that will appropriately upgrade the explorations that use the old math interaction based on the output of the audit job that would have been merged in Milestone 1.
     - **Milestone 3**:
+       - The migration job from M2 will be run on prod and no exploration on the production server will use the old MathExpressionInput interaction.
        - The following rules will be added to the Algebraic Expression Input and Math Equation Input interaction:
           - ContainsSomeOf
           - OmitsSomeOf